-In 2019 Adare Manor won the Condé Nast Traveler Reader's Choice Award for European Resort and was awarded a Michelin star for the Oak Room restaurant.
-It was voted Ireland's Favourite Hotel at the Irish Independent Reader Travel Awards 2020.
+In 2019 Adare Manor won the Condé Nast Traveler Reader's Choice Award for European Resort, retaining a Top 10 position in 2020.
+The Oak Room was awarded a Michelin star in 2019, while the Adare Manor sommelier won the inaugural Sommelier Award for Britain and the UK at the same ceremony.
+Adare Manor was voted Ireland's Favourite Hotel at the Irish Independent Reader Travel Awards 2020.

 The book was designed by John Power and edited by Yvonne Gordon, winner of the Travel Extra Irish Travel Journalist of the Year award in 2017 and 2019.

 Turtle Bunbury’s book traces Adare Manor’s wonderful journey from medieval manor house to its 21st century status as a shimmering 5-star hotel.

 "I just wanted to say how pleased we all are with the beautiful Adare Manor book.
 It is really special and I know this is down to all of the hard work you put into this project ."